How to Prevent Stink Bugs This Fall

 What Are Stink Bugs?

-These critters are known by their smelly scent.
-These bugs tend to enter homes when it gets colder, looking for warmth.
-While these pests are not risky for homeowners to be around, they can become a nuisance around the house.
+These critters, known for their scent, tend to enter homes and businesses when it gets colder looking for warmth.
+While these pests are not risky for humans to be around, they can become a nuisance.

-Similar to other pests, such as termites and ants, stink bugs will enter homes in vast numbers.
+Similar to other pests, such as termites and ants, stink bugs will come indoors in vast numbers.
 This makes these critters hard to control once they are inside.
-This is why homeowners usually are on the hunt for a simple way to fight them off before their homes become infested.
+This is why property owners usually are on the hunt for a simple way to fight them off before an infestation.

-The best way to prevent a stink bug infestation is to pest-proof you home from the outside and the inside.
-Keep reading to learn how you can prevent stink bugs from taking over your home.
+The best way to prevent a stink bug infestation is to pest-proof your home or business from the outside and the inside.
+Keep reading to learn how you can prevent stink bugs from taking over.

-Inspect the outside of your home for any access points that are easy for stink bugs to use.
-You will want to keep an eye for any areas around utility pipes, sliding doors, underneath wood, behind chimneys and any other openings.
+Inspect the outside of your home or business for any access points that are easy for stink bugs to use.
+You will want to keep an eye on any areas around utility pipes, sliding doors, underneath wood, behind chimneys, and any other openings.